hajrahmuzammal-glitch/HHMCoreLMS/README.md

 ## What This Is

 HHMCore LMS handles the full administrative side of a university: student and teacher management, room and timetable scheduling, attendance, and grading.
-It is built as a real system with real constraints, not a tutorial outcome.
+It is built as a real system with real constraints, with production standards in mind.

-Every architectural decision in this repository has a reason.
-Every bug documented here was caught, root-caused, and fixed before the next module was touched.
-The design decisions, corrections, and production concerns are all documented as they happened.
+The design decisions are documented with the reasoning behind them.
+The bugs are documented with root causes and what changed.
+Both are recorded as they happened, not cleaned up after the fact.

 ---